Are you fit to drive?

 Age-based medical reviews

 When you reach 75 years of age, you’ll need to have a medical review every year to keep your licence.
-Roads and Maritime will send you a form around eight weeks before your birthday, for your doctor to complete.
+Transport for NSW will send you a form around eight weeks before your birthday, for your doctor to complete.
 See Older drivers for more information.

 A medical review is required every year, even if you have a three or five year licence.